redhat-openstack/infrared/README.md

 #Infrared Core

 ### Introduction
-Infrared Core will be a rework of the original project and become a composible base for which plugins, writen in ansible playbooks / roles add or extend functionality of the base.
+Infrared Core will be a rework of the original project which will be based around a composable base, for which plugins writen in ansible playbooks / roles add or extend functionality of the base.

 #### Installation